 King Oscar Vintage Sardines come in a set of three in a gift box that includes a certificate with information about the fishing boat, along with the place and date of the catch.
 Only receiving one tin, I did not receive a box or certificate.
 I would of like to, honestly.
 I wonder what they did with all the empty boxes?

-I've always been a fan of wrapped label tinned sardines, which is more popular in Portugal.
-Many sardine canneries are using plastic wrapped tins.
+I've always been a fan of wrapped label tinned sardines, which are more popular in Portugal.
+Many sardine canneries are using plastic-wrapped tins.

 Popping open the tin, I am met with an aroma of olive oil.
 In King Oscar fashion, they are a tin of two layers.
 All else in appearance is what you would expect from a tin of King Oscar.

 Being a tin of "Vintage" King Oscar, I found it only suiting to break out the vintage King Oscar sardine prong.
 (Being made in Germany, I'm curious about the year this device was made?)

 These sardines were softer in texture compared to the ones not aged.
 The little fish broke apart pretty easily while attempting to impale the little fish.

 It was time to go back to the Sardine Server to get these little tender fish out of the tin.